blackdragon2012/Body-Fat-Estimation-using-LR/README.md

 Linear regression is a statistical method used to model the relationship between a dependent variable and one or more independent variables.
 It assumes a linear relationship between the variables and tries to find the line of best fit that minimizes the sum of the squared errors.
 The resulting equation can be used to predict the value of the dependent variable for a given set of independent variables

-## Results & Conclusions
+## Results

 On the last line of my notebook, we can see my estimated body fat percentage.
 It is ~32%, which is very high from the healthy range.

 Although, the predicted result is quite close to the actual result, I made some assumptions when providing the density.

+## Conclusions

-According to Katch and McArdle (1977), p.
-113, a rough estimate of body fat can be calculated using this density (which can also be seen in the correlation map).
-And, height of an individual is very weakly correlated to the density as well as the body fat of an individual.
-While Abdomen was noted to be very strongly correlated to body fat, and it has been proven by many studies that most individual stores majority of fat in their abdomen area, reason being that this area has many vital organs.
+- According to Katch and McArdle (1977), p.
+113, a rough estimate of body fat can be calculated using this density (which can also be seen in the correlation map, as Density and Body fat are very strong correalated).
+- And, height of an individual is very weakly correlated to the density as well as the body fat of an individual.
+- While Abdomen was noted to be very strongly correlated to body fat, and it has been proven by many studies that most individual stores majority of fat in their abdomen area, reason being that this area has many vital organs.

 ## Future project ideas
 - How to lose weight.